-The drive itself takes about 3-3.5hours and it such an enjoyable journey.
+The drive itself takes about 3-3.5 hours and it is such an enjoyable journey.
 The air-conditioned minivan is extremely comfortable and the views alone will make those hours fly by.
-After two-hours, there is a pit stop in a local town called Mihuahcan, where you can stock up on water, some snacks.
+After two hours, there is a pit stop in a local town called Mihuacan, where you can stock up on water, and some snacks.
 There is also a bathroom available for 3MXN.

 Accommodation in San José Del Pacífico

-You will delight at the sight of the first hostel called El Atrapado Sueño.
+You will be delighted at the sight of the first hostel called El Atrapado Sueño.
 It’s located on the corner to your right; the bad news is if you keep walking there are much cheaper hostels up ahead.
 Yes, I did say up.
 There is more “up”.